 Once your permanent crown is in place, it will not need any special care.
 However, it is important to remember that your crowned tooth is not immune to decay or gum disease.
 Continue to brush and floss as you should.

-We invite you to contact Vernon Woods Dental Care Associates today to learn more about caring for your dental crown and to schedule your next visit with our dentists in Sandy Springs, Georgia.
+We invite you to contact Vernon Woods Dental and Implant Center today to learn more about caring for your dental crown and to schedule your next visit with our dentists in Sandy Springs, Georgia.